How to Edit a Google Business Listing

 It can be tempting to cross GMB off your to-do list once your profile is created or your major audit has been completed, but that can be a fatal mistake.
 BrightLocal research confirms that 93% of consumers get frustrated by out of date information online.
 More worryingly, 80% lose trust in a business if they encounter inconsistent or out of date information online and 71% say it has led to a negative experience.

-For local search visibility, your business’ name, address and phone number (NAP) is of vital importance.
+For local search visibility, your business’ name, address, and phone number (NAP) is of vital importance.
 This forms a citation, one of the top five local pack ranking factors according to Moz.
 And thanks to its high search visibility, a Google My Business profile is the most important citation you have.
 This data is used by Google Maps and in many other places across the web, meaning it’s vital you edit Google business listings to keep your NAP up to date.

 As we’ve already seen, consumers are frustrated by incorrect information online.
 Not only is it inconvenient, but it can also give them a negative impression of your local business.
-Over half of local consumers (64%) have used Google My Business to find contact information, meaning that it pays to keep on top of changes with regular edits and updates.
+Over half of local consumers (64%) have used Google My Business to find contact information, meaning that it pays to keep on top of changes with regular Google Business edits and updates.